davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 - Be sure you are using a debit card in ATMs.
 Most banks treat ATM withdrawal using a credit card as a cash advance, which immediately starts accruing interest charges on your **entire** outstanding balance.

 - Most basic credit cards charge a 3% foreign transaction fee.
-Check your cards.
+Check your cards and, if you don't have one that waives the 3% fee, consider applying a credit card that does.

 - Many restaurants accept USD, but typically for a horrible exchange rate.
 Watch closely.